walterdavis/nested_fields_stimulus/README.md

     $ gem install nested_fields_stimulus

+To install the Stimulus controller (and Stimulus itself, if you haven't already):

+    $ rails generate nested_fields_stimulus:install

 ## Usage

 Your application must be set up with `accepts_nested_attributes_for [:your_association]` in the model, `[your_association]_attributes` in your Strong Parameters declaration, and `fields_for` in your form.
 With those requirements taken care of, this gem will make it easy to add an "Add Another" button to inject a new nested form, and a one-click delete button for each nested form.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.